2003 invasion of Iraq: Fall of Baghdad (April 2003)

 The next day, another brigade of the 3rd Infantry Division attacked downtown Baghdad and occupied one of the palaces of Saddam Hussein in fierce fighting.
 U.S. Marines also faced heavy shelling from Iraqi artillery as they attempted to cross a river bridge, but the river crossing was successful.
 The Iraqis managed to inflict some casualties on the U.S. forces near the airport from defensive positions but suffered severe casualties from air bombardment.
 Within hours of the palace seizure and with television coverage of this spreading through Iraq, U.S. forces ordered Iraqi forces within Baghdad to surrender, or the city would face a full-scale assault.
-Iraqi government officials had either disappeared or had conceded defeat, and on 9 April 2003, Baghdad was formally occupied by coalition forces.
-Much of Baghdad remained unsecured however, and fighting continued within the city and its outskirts well into the period of occupation.
+Iraqi government officials had either disappeared or had conceded defeat.

+On 9 April 2003, Baghdad was formally occupied by coalition forces, and a statue of Saddam was toppled.
+Much of Baghdad remained unsecured, however, and fighting continued within the city and its outskirts well into the period of occupation.
 Saddam had vanished, and his whereabouts were unknown.